 Checking Your App Balance

-Before sponsoring transactions, you’ll want to verify your available balance.
-Use the Get App Fee Balances API:
+Verify your available balance using the Get App Fee Balances API:

 curl --location 'https://api.relay.link/app-fees/{your-wallet-address}/balances'